XinFinOrg/Docs-XF/docs/general/faq.md

 	- High transaction fees on Ethereum
 	- Most other blockchains are highly centralized and/or do not have interoperability with Ethereum system

-	Blockchain has become one of the most disruptive technologies that enables many decentralized applications, including but not limited to cryptocurrencies, smart-contracts, voting and supply-chain management.
+	Blockchain has become one of the most disruptive technologies that enables many decentralized applications, including but not limited to cryptocurrencies, smart-contracts and supply-chain management.
 	Blockchain proponents have been trying to inject it into this Industry 4.0 revolution era.
 	In order to reach this goal, the current blockchain infrastructure must at least be able to compete with many mainstream technologies, such as Visa and MasterCard processors in financial services.
 	Nevertheless, the reality is disappointing: Bitcoin and Ethereum can only process around 7 and 15 transactions per second, respectively.